Honeysuckle Azalea Vine - Rhododendron luteum

 This beautiful hummingbird attracting vine makes a fantastic addition to gardens in zones 6 to 9.
 You can expect to see their gorgeous yellow blooms shine in May.
 The flowers are incredibly showy and fragrant.
 They have a distinct sweet smell, and their tubular shape is perfect for hummingbirds looking for a meal.

 Besides hummingbirds, they also attract plenty of butterflies.
 The Honeysuckle Azalea Vine needs to be placed in acidic, light, sandy, well-drained soils with shade.
 They will burn and die if placed in direct sunlight.
-When you plant them make sure they are set in soils that will drain well; the roots are not successful if kept wet and will lead to root rot.
-Be mindful of any heavy winds you experience on your property as the wind might damage the plants.
+When you plant them, they are set in soils that will drain well; the roots are not successful if kept wet and will lead to root rot.
+Be mindful of any heavy winds you experience on your property, as the wind might damage the plants.

 Growing beautiful Honeysuckle vines

 They grow upwards as a vine but can become ill and damaged if under the pressure of too much wind.
-It's advised to cover the base of the plant with mulch, wood chips or pine needles will keep the plant insulated and safe during cold winter months.
+It's advised to cover the plant base with mulch, wood chips, or pine needles will keep the plant insulated and safe during cold winter months.
 During the first ten years, you can expect this plant to grow as much as five feet tall.
-They have been known to grow up to nine to twelve feet tall if given the time and space.
+They have grown up to nine to twelve feet tall if given the time and space.